Viceroyalty of Peru: End of the Viceroyalty (1806–1824)

 In February 1824 the royalists briefly regained control of Lima.
-Olañeta's Rebellion started by surprise and the entire royalist army of Upper Peru (today's Bolivia) revolted, led by Pedro Antonio Olañeta (royalist) against La Serna, the viceroy of Peru (a liberal).
+Olañeta's Rebellion started by surprise and the entire royalist army of Upper Peru (today's Bolivia) revolted, led by the royalist commander Pedro Antonio Olañeta against José de la Serna, the liberal viceroy of Peru.
 This broke the royal army and started a civil war in Upper Peru.
-Having regrouped in Trujillo, Bolívar in June led his rebel forces south to confront the Spanish under Field Marshal José de Canterac.
+Having regrouped in Trujillo, Bolívar in June led his rebel forces South to confront the Spanish under Field Marshal José de Canterac.
 The two armies met on the plains of Junín on August 6, 1824, and the Peruvians were victorious in a battle fought entirely without firearms.
 The Spanish troops subsequently evacuated Lima for a second time.

 As a result of a decree of the Congress of Gran Colombia, Bolívar turned over command of the rebel troops to Sucre on October 7, 1824.

-Royalist control was now reduced to Cuzco in the south-central highlands.
-The viceroy launched a counter-offensive over Ayacucho.
-It was there that the final battle for the independence of Peru would be fought.
+At this point, royalist control was reduced to Cusco in the south-central highlands.
+The viceroy launched a counter-offensive over Ayacucho, and on 9 December 1824.
+The Battle of Ayacucho (also known as the Battle of La Quinua), took place between royalist Spanish and nationalist (republican) troops at Pampa de La Quinua, a few kilometers away from Ayacucho, near the town of Quinua.

-On 9 December 1824, the Battle of Ayacucho, or Battle of La Quinua, took place at Pampa de La Quinua, a few kilometers away from Ayacucho, near the town of Quinua.
-This battle — between royalist (Spanish) and nationalist (republican) troops — sealed the independence of Peru and South America.
-The victorious nationalist forces were led by Antonio José de Sucre, Bolívar's lieutenant.
-Viceroy Serna was wounded and taken prisoner.
-The Spanish army had 2,000 dead and wounded and lost 3,000 prisoners, with the remainder of the army entirely dispersed.
-After the battle, Serna signed the final capitulation whereby the Spaniards agreed to leave Peru.
+This battle, led by Bolívar's lieutenant Antonio José de Sucre, sealed the independence of Peru and South America.
+During this battle, the losing Spanish army sustained 2,000 dead and wounded and lost 3,000 prisoners, with the remainder of the army entirely dispersed.
+During the battle, Viceroy Serna was wounded and taken prisoner, where he signed the final capitulation whereby the Spaniards agreed to leave Peru.
 Serna was released soon afterwards and sailed for Europe.

-Spain made futile attempts to retain its former territories, such as at the Siege of Callao (1826), but after death of King Ferdinand VII of Spain, in 1836 government of Spain renounced its territorial and sovereignty claims over all of continental America.
-In 1867 Spain signed a peace treaty with Peru and in 1879 it signed a treaty recognizing Peru's independence.
+Spain made futile attempts to retain its former territories, such as at the Siege of Callao (1826), but after death of King Ferdinand VII of Spain in 1836, the government of Spain renounced its territorial and sovereignty claims over all of continental America.
+In 1867, Spain signed a peace treaty with Peru and in 1879 it signed a treaty recognizing Peru's independence.